mistakia/league/docs/constitution.md

 4. During the Regular Season, this roster shall consist at all times of 16 players unless a roster spot is emptied due to a penalty described in Article XIII, Section 13.

+**Player Position Determination**

+5. A player's position shall be determined based on the NFL team reported depth chart position listing.
+The NFL provides depth charts on their publicly accessible domain nfl.com.

 **Wins and Tiebreakers.**

 5. Weekly Head-to-Head matchups are won by the team with the higher point total for that given week